 Book structure

-A structured introduction to the design process: from basic concepts to distributed transactions.
+A structured introduction to the design process: from first principles and requirements to distributed transactions and common services.
 This is the methodological core of the book.

 3Applications